dexterklui/MessyGrid/README.md

 Type `make` in the terminal to compile the program.
 The path of the compiled program is `bin/main`.
 Alternatively, you can compile and run the program with a single command `make run`.

+## Sample Input / Output File:

+See `test/game/input` and `test/game/output` for some sample input and sample output files.
+Note that a portion of the sample output files there are not the complete output of running the program, but are only a part of the output for the purpose of game testing.

+For the requirement of the project, there is another prepared sample output file `sample_output.txt`, whose content is the complete output of running the game with a sample input from `test/game/input/input_play_2x2_1.txt`.